microsoft/language-server-protocol/_specifications/lsp/3.17/types/diagnostic.md

 	range: Range;

 	/**
 	 * The diagnostic's severity.
-Can be omitted.
-If omitted it is up to the
-	 * client to interpret diagnostics as error, warning, info or hint.
+To avoid interpretation mismatches when a
+	 * server is used with different clients it is highly recommended that
+	 * servers always provide a severity value.
 	 */
 	severity?: DiagnosticSeverity;